Toolback/DepositContracts/README.md

 # WIP
-[] -> fix mintInterval of deepfi token (actual testing 365 days) [~] -> Set claim first adapter
+[] -> fix mintInterval of deepfi token (actual testing 365 days) [~] -> set withdraw fees on pools
 [~] -> run tests
-[~] -> set withdraw fees on pools

 <img src="./VaultSchema.png" alt="Vault Schema"/>

 # D_Vault_SingleReward Contract
 [WIP]
-The D_Vault_SingleReward contract is a decentralized finance (DeFi) liquidity pool contract that allows users to deposit and earn returns on their deposited assets.
+The D_Vault_SingleReward contract is a decentralized finance (DeFi) vault contract that allows users to deposit and earn returns on their deposited assets.
 It is designed to be upgradeable, allowing for the implementation to be modified and improved over time.

 ## Features
 The D_Vault_SingleReward contract has the following features:

-Support for ERC20 tokens: Users can deposit ERC20 tokens into the liquidity pool and earn returns on their deposited assets.
+Support for ERC20 tokens: Users can deposit ERC20 tokens into the vault and earn returns on their deposited assets.

 Pausable: admins can pause and resume the contract, allowing for maintenance or emergency situations.